alexkasema/Fruity_Veggies/README.md

 ## Running the App

-o run the App, we use :
+To run the App, we use :

 ```bash
   python manage.py runserver